 Education in Comoros

-The government identifies education as a playing an important and decisive role in Comoros’ development.
-The educational strategies aim to improve peoples’ living conditions and livelihoods.
+The government identifies education as playing an important and decisive role in Comoros’ political, economic and social development.

 - Early childhood